DE0CH/velarium/docs/ib/ib_docs.md

             </tbody>
         </table>
     `));
+    // Update the UI to reflect the added tag
 }
 ...
 ```

 Importantly, the webpage tracks and uploads only the changes to the database instead of the entire data The `addTag` and `addClass` functions adds the element to the webpage with the relevant click handler.
 Admittedly, using a string to render html element is not the most efficient and elegant approach.
-I should create reusable elements using frameworks like React, but judging this is the only page that requires such dynamic rendering, the improved efficiency would not justify the cost.
+I should create reusable elements using frameworks like React, but judging this is the only page that requires such dynamic rendering, the improved efficiency would not justify the development cost.

 Another example of dynamic rendering is in selecting the ways to upload.
 The user can either choose to upload a link or a PDF by selecting from the dropdown menu.
 The JS element will then change the requirement validation of the form accordingly.